CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 <div class="columns">
 	<div>
 - The atomic unit of deployment
-- A fenced environment in which is ran a container
+- A fenced environment in which is run a container
 	</div>
 	<div>
 ![Pod](2018/hassle-free-kubernetes-on-openstack/img/Pod.png)